MCvin/Geant4_MRCP_dosi/README.md

 macro vis.mac.
 This macro is automatically read from the main function when the application is run in interactive mode.

-The tracks are automatically drawn at the end of each event, accumulated for all events and erased at the beginning of the next run.
+The tracks are drawn at the end of each event, accumulated for all events and erased at the beginning of the next run.

 Note: The memory required for the visualisation is ~35 GB when the code is run on a single thread.
-The application requires less than 10 GB in batch mode without visualisation.
+The application requires less than 10 GB without visualisation (batch mode).

 ## B - HOW TO BUILD